AlGhani26/spring-todolist/README.md

 # Spring TodoList API

-A secure RESTful API for managing todo checklists built with Spring Boot, JWT authentication, and PostgreSQL.
+A secure RESTful API for managing todo checklists built with Spring Boot, JWT authentication, and MySQL.

 ## Features
 - User authentication & authorization with JWT